oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab1/lab1-create-exacc-infra.md

 ## Introduction

-This lab walks you through the steps to create an Exadata Database Service on Cloud@Customer Infrastructure
+This lab walks you through the steps to create an Infrastructure resource for Exadata Database Service on Cloud@Customer.

 Estimated Lab Time: 15 minutes